-Library preparation kits for sequencing SARS-CoV-2
+Library prep kits for SARS-CoV-2 sequencing

 Reference: Joaquim Segalés, Mariona Puig, Jordi Rodon, Carlos Avila-Nieto, Jorge Carrillo, Guillermo Cantero, Maria Teresa Terrón, Sílvia Cruz, Mariona Parera, Marc Noguera-Julián, Nuria Izquierdo-Useros, Víctor Guallar, Enric Vidal, Alfonso Valencia, Ignacio Blanco, Julià Blanco, Bonaventura Clotet, Júlia Vergara-Alert.
 Detection of SARS-CoV-2 in a cat owned by a COVID-19−affected patient in Spain.
 Proceedings of the National Academy of Sciences.
 PNAS first published September 18, 2020.
 202010817; DOI: 10.1073/pnas.2010817117